ctrade-ai/Crypto-Trading/notes.md

 3. Varna reverse kar deinge.

-Function 3 & 4 (Condition check nahi hogi; Reverse mein bhi nahi hogi)
+Function 3, 4 (Condition check nahi hogi; Reverse mein bhi nahi hogi)

-1. Limit GTC at existing price.
+1. Limit GTC at existing bid/ask price.
 Wait for 1 second.
+2. Attempts infinite with new bid and ask price of coin three.
+    1. Complete/Partial - Next function for executed.
+        Remaining quantity --> Same as nothing got filled (sum or all)
+    2. Nothing - Wait for 1 second.

+FUNCTION R

-Attempts infinite with new bid and ask price of coin three.
+1. Attempts infinite with new bid and ask price of coin three.
+    1. Complete/Partial - Next function for executed.
+        Remaining quantity --> Same as nothing got filled (sum or all)
+    2. Nothing - Wait for 1 second.

 STEP 0